MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 ## S3 Access Points

-* Simplify managing access to S3 Buckets/Objects.
+* Simplify managing access to S3 Buckets/Objects (when you have millions or billions).
-*
+* Rather than having 1 bucket with 1 bucket policy, you can have many access points allowing you to have different policies with different network access controls.
+* Each access point has its own endpoint address.
+* You can create via Console or via CLI command `aws s3control create-access-point --name <> --account-id <> --bucket`

+**EXAM NOTE**.
+Remember `aws s3control create-access-point` command.